Oren3400/react-task-tracker/README.md

 This project build with a mock back-end json-server watching a file db.json.

 ## You will need 2 commends.
-npm run server - to start the fake server, npm start - to start the front
+npm run server - to start the fake server

+npm start - to start the front